 Prosecutors: St. Charles County man purchased cats on Craigslist, then strangled and killed them

-ST CHARLES COUNTY, Mo. – Prosecutors have charged a 20-year-old man with animal abuse after the suspect admitted to police he was buying cats on Craigslist and then torturing and killing them.
+ST. CHARLES COUNTY, Mo. - Prosecutors have charged a 20-year-old man with animal abuse after the suspect admitted to police he was buying cats on Craigslist and then torturing and killing them.

 The St. Charles County Prosecuting Attorney's Office charged Kaine Louzader, 20, with two counts of animal abuse.